Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Method

+\paragraph{Evaluation on Localized Proverbs} We evaluate LLMs on the annotated dataset using the same multilabel sentiment and emotion schema as in human annotation through prompting.
+The prompts can be found in Tables~\ref{app:tab:prompts_sentiment} and~\ref{app:tab:prompts_emotion} in Appendix~\ref{app:sec:prompts}.\footnote{For the emotions, we used directly the inner ring list of emotions as early experiments showed that the models have to choose from too many labels.} Model predictions are compared against the gold labels using macro-averaged F1 scores, computed per emotion and sentiment category and aggregated by region.
+In addition to overall performance, we analyze the number of emotions and sentiments predicted per proverb and the probability for each sentiment or emotion.

+\paragraph{Regional Application.} To study model behavior beyond the limits of manual annotation, we conduct a second, exploratory phase using approximately 11k unannotated proverb instances.
+These instances are automatically labeled by the same LLMs using in-context learning methods.
+We explicitly do not treat these automatically generated labels as ground truth but as a way to assess whether large-scale automatic annotation preserves the properties observed in the gold dataset.

-We performed few-shot learning, using both open-source and close-source models, including two specifically designed for Greek language tasks.
-We used different prompting techniques with different models for the evaluation.
-In an attempt to have a variety with regard to models, we chose relatively small LLMs (Krikri-8B, Meltemi-7B, Mistral-7B) as well as two larger ones (GPT-4o and Llama-70B).
-The full prompts are provided in the Appendix.
+\paragraph{In-Context Learning Methods.} We performed zero-shot and few-shot learning, using both open-source and close-source models, including two specifically designed for Greek language tasks.
+In an attempt to have a variety with regard to models, we chose relatively small LLMs (Krikri-8B and Mistral-7B) as well as two larger ones (GPT-5mini and Llama-70B).
 We included variations of zero-shot settings, summarized as follows:

 \begin{itemize}